KasTasElis/KasTasElis/README.md

 Hello, I'm Eli, a self-educated software engineer usually based somewhere around 🇪🇺Europe.

-Thanks for checking out my profile!
-Here, you'll get a sneak peek at some of the tools I use, as well as samples of my code or even little side-projects I dabble with in my spare time. _(Most of my professional portfolio is private for legal reasons)_
+Here, you'll get a sneak peek at some of the tools I use, as well as samples of my code or even little side-projects I dabble with in my spare time. _(Most of my professional portfolio is private for legal / privacy reasons)_

 In a nutshell, I consider myself a full-stack _(frontend focused)_ web application developer with almost 10 years of experience.